Tachov: History

 The area was inhabited by humans around 8,000–6,000 BCE.
 The first written mention of Tachov is from 1126.
 King Ottokar II of Bohemia (1233–1278) built a new castle with a massive round stone tower there.
 He also founded a walled town near the castle.

 During the Hussite Wars (1419–1434), the town was several times besieged and conquered.
 In 1427, Prokop the Great defeated the crusaders in the Battle of Tachov.
 The Thirty Years' War (1618–1648) damaged the town considerably.
 In 1664, Count Johann Anton Losy became the new proprietor.
 The Losy family began conversion of the medieval castle to a large baroque château.
 In 1784, the title passed to the Windisch-Graetz family.
 The Windisch-Graetzs, in their turn, rebuilt the house in the classical style at great expense.

-Until 1918, Tachov (as Tachau) was part of the Austrian Empire, capital of the district of Tachau, and one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, Tachov – Tachau was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

-In 1938, it was occupied by the German army as part of the Sudetenland.
-Most of the German-speaking population was expelled in 1945 (see the Beneš decrees).
+In 1938, it was occupied by the Nazi Germany and administered as part of the Reichsgau Sudetenland.
+Most of the German-speaking population was expelled in 1945 according to the Beneš decrees.
 The area was only partly repopulated, mostly by Czechs and Slovaks, but also by immigrants from Romania and Ukraine.
 Later on uranium was mined here, attracting laborers to work in the mines.

 After the Velvet Revolution that ended the Communist era in 1989, the uranium mines were closed.
 Some German companies established factories in the area to make use of the cheap labour.
 However, the Tachov area is still among the economically least developed Czech regions.

 Demographics

 Transport

-Tachov is located on the railway line Planá–Domažlice of local importance.
+Tachov is located on the Planá–Domažlice railway line of local importance.

 Sights

 Castle and town fortifications

 Around 1300, the town fortifications were built around the town.
 They gradually became a pride of Tachov, because they belong to the best-preserved wall systems in the country.
 The medieval town was enclosed by an 8–10 m high and 150 cm thick circular wall.
 There were 26 towers around the perimeter of the walls, which reached a height of 11–14 m.
 To this day, 21 towers or their fragments have been preserved.

-The Tachov Castle with a cylindrical tower was built during the reign of Ottokar II of Bohemia.
+The Tachov Castle with a cylindrical tower was built during the reign of Ottokar II.
 In 1802 the tower was taken down, and the Windisch-Graetz family built a Renaissance castle instead.
 The construction was finished in 1808 and the Windisch-Graetzs lived here until 1939.
 During World War II, the castle was used for civil and military purposes, but it was seriously ruined, so in 1968 there was the possibility of demolition.
 Eventually, the castle was saved and from 1969 to 1983 it was under reconstruction.
-It is now used as The School of Art and also the town hall today, so it is still open to the public.
+Today, part of the building is used as a primary art school and the rest is open to the public.